Beyond Discriminant Patterns: On the Robustness of Decision Rule Ensembles: Introduction

 \subsection{Main Contributions}

-\begin{itemize} \item We formulate the problem of robust local decision rule ensembles across various environments.
-To learn robust decision rules, we propose two regularization terms to encourage the use of causal invariant features for rule generating. \item We propose a graph-based regularization derived from a causal graph and develop a soft mask feature selection method guiding the rule search algorithm. \item We propose a variance-based regularization by introducing artificial features and develop an iterative procedure to guide the rule generating algorithm. \item Experimental results on both synthetic and benchmark datasets demonstrate the effectiveness of our method quantitatively and qualitatively, showing that the two regularization terms are effective in encouraging the algorithms to use invariant features resulting higher robustness across different environments. \end{itemize}
+\begin{enumerate} \item We formulate the problem of robust local decision rule ensembles across environments.
+To learn robust decision rules, we propose two regularization terms to encourage the use of causal invariant features for rule generating.
+As far as we know, this is the first work that highlights the explainability and robustness of predictivity of decision rule ensembles. \item We propose a regularization derived from a causal graph, and develop a soft mask feature selection method guiding the rule search algorithm. \item We propose a variance-based regularization by introducing artificial features and develop an iterative procedure to guide the rule generating algorithm. \end{enumerate} Experimental results on both synthetic and benchmark datasets demonstrate the effectiveness of our method quantitatively and qualitatively, showing that the two regularization terms are effective in encouraging the algorithms to use invariant features resulting higher robustness across different environments.
+Source code and datasets for reproducing the experiments are provided in \url{https://anonymous.4open.science/r/BDPRDRE-7785/}.